MicrosoftDocs/powerbi-docs/articles/powerbi-refresh-troubleshooting-tile-errors.md

 Below are the common errors you may encounter with tiles along with an explanation.

-> **Note**: If you encounter an error that is not listed below, and it is causing you issues, you can ask for further assistance on the [community site](http://community.powerbi.com/), or you can create a [support ticket](https://powerbi.microsoft.com/support/).
+> [AZURE.NOTE] If you encounter an error that is not listed below, and it is causing you issues, you can ask for further assistance on the [community site](http://community.powerbi.com/), or you can create a [support ticket](https://powerbi.microsoft.com/support/).

 ## Errors